Better Quality Brighter Future

 ECTS is applied to support student mobility between higher education institutions.
 The course catalogues, Learning Agreements and Transcripts of Records help recognize and transfer credits earned by students during a mobility period abroad.

-Students Workload
+Student Workload

 The workload estimates the time that the individual typically needs to complete all learning activities such as lectures, seminars, projects, practical work, and work placements.
 The correspondence of the full-time workload of an academic year to 60 credits is often formalised by national legal provisions.
 In most cases, the workload is 1,500 hours for an academic year, meaning one credit corresponds to 25 hours of work.